Constitution and Bylaws

 C. By improving education and rehabilitation services and by expanding vocational opportunities;

-D. By encouraging and assisting the newly blind people, through peer support to develop their abilities and potentials;
+D. By encouraging and assisting newly blind people, through peer support, to develop their abilities and potentials;

-E. By cooperating with the public and private institutions and agencies of and for the blind; and
+E. By cooperating with public and private institutions and agencies of and for the blind; and

 F. By conducting a program of public education aimed toward improving the understanding of the problems of blindness and the capabilities of blind people.